Custody Paternity & Child Support

 File a Complaint to Establish Custody / Paternity: Parents may file a case with the court to establish paternity.
 The judge can determine paternity based on DNA testing or other statutory presumptions.
 The court can also decide custody, visitation, and child support as part of the case.

-Joint Physical Custody: This usually means that each parent has the children at least 40% of the time.
-This amounts to at least 146 days per calendar year.
-Parents automatically have joint physical custody rights to a child unless a court orders otherwise, and judges must generally award joint physical custody to both parents unless certain exceptions apply.
+Joint Physical Custody: Each parent has the children at least 40% of the time.
+Judges must generally award joint physical custody to both parents unless certain exceptions apply.

-Primary Physical Custody: This usually means that one parent has the children more than 60% of the time during the year.
+Primary Physical Custody: One parent has the children more than 60% of the time during the year.
 The other parent will have “parenting time” or “visitation.”

 If the parents cannot come to an agreement, the judge will set a trial and will decide custody based on the “best interest of the children.”

 There are many factors that a judge will consider when deciding the best interest of the children.
-The factors come from NRS 125.480(4) and include:
+The factors come from NRS 125C.0035(4) and include:

 - The wishes of the child if the child is of sufficient age and capacity to express an intelligent preference;